-Our Fave Hair Colors for Fair Skin
+Our Favorite Hair Colors for Fair Skin and Other Skin Tones

-1. Brown ombre hair
+1. Brown Ombre Hair

 The key to a good ombre is to choose the right color palette for your base and highlights.
 Pick light and pastel ombre hair colors for fair skin, and a dark base with light brown ombre hair color for olive skin.
 For girls with curls, ditch the blow-dryer and the round brush when drying your hair and just air-dry your tresses.
 This way, the waves will separate naturally, and your highlights will be more visible.

-2. Black to brown ombre hair
+2. Black to Brown Ombre Hair

 You can also start your brown ombre hair a bit further from your roots.
 This way, you get to keep your natural hair color at your roots and don’t need to worry about color touch-ups.
 When you have long ombre hair, pay extra attention to your tips.
 They tend to get drier than the rest of your hair—more so if you have colored hair.